All You Need to Know About Gantt Chart Project Management

 Why is Gantt Chart Important in Project Management?

 In project management, Gantt charts are used for planning and management of different projects in all industries.
 Some of the importance of using Gantt charts are:

 1. Team Collaboration and Productivity

 Using Gantt charts will help your project teams to collaborate on their project and help bring everyone to the same page.
 The team will share the same knowledge on their project from the Gantt chart.
 Hence, consistent debriefing is not needed.

 Furthermore, the Gantt chart gives live information on the progress of the project.
 Each team member can easily keep track of the project and know what comes next.
 The team will get aligned, and you will notice an improvement in your team's productivity.

 2. Task Management

-The Gantt chart helps project managers to manage tasks, checklist items, and task dependencies.
+The Gantt chart in task management software helps project managers to manage tasks, checklist items, and task dependencies.
 All team members can know their task assignments and how their duties would help in the overall project's success.